jadevanh/healthyrecipes-analysis/README.md

 Our baseline model's ACCURACY OR F1 score is:

 We do not believe our current model is the best it can be, considering there is room to improve on our performance metric, and we are only using two features as our predictors.
-Our aim is to incorporate more features that could be indicative of the health of a recipe, such as specific ingredients, as well as other nutritional information so that our model can make more informed classifications.
+Our aim is to incorporate more features that could be indicative of the healthiness of a recipe, such as specific ingredients, as well as other nutritional information so that our model can make more informed classifications.

 ---